Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Herne Hill's own take on the zero waste shop is Naked Larder, which runs more like a click and collect service.
 Put your plastic free shopping order in online and then take your own containers to go and pick up your order.

 North London has its own plastic-free, vegan shop in the form of Harmless.
-While this might be the smallest zero waste shop we’ve come across, it’s the only one you can have a beer at while you’re collecting and weighing out your zero waste shopping.
+While this might be the smallest waste free shop we’ve come across, it’s the only one you can have a beer at while you’re collecting and weighing out your zero waste shopping.
 There’s the obvious plant-based dry goods but also household cleaning supplies and life’s little pleasures like vegan Parmesan.

 Midlands & East of England